dlt-hub/dlt/docs/website/docs/tutorial/rest-api.md

 keywords: [tutorial, api, github, duckdb, rest api, source, pagination, authentication]
 ---

 This tutorial demonstrates how to extract data from a REST API using dlt's REST API source and load it into a destination.
-You will learn how to build a data pipeline that loads data from the [GitHub API](https://docs.github.com/en/) into a local DuckDB database.
+You will learn how to build a data pipeline that loads data from the [Pokemon](https://pokeapi.co/) and the [GitHub API](https://docs.github.com/en/) into a local DuckDB database.

+Extracting data from an API is straightforward with dlt: provide the base URL, define the resources you want to fetch, and dlt will handle the pagination, authentication, and data loading.

 ## What you will learn